-- (j) Auxiliary services expenses include direct and indirect administration and general costs related to their operations. - (k) Chargebacks to other counties represent the amount the College charges the counties in which out-of-county students reside for their portion of the College's operating expenses, as provided by the criteria and procedures specified in the Statement of Auditing and Accounting Standards for County Colleges recommended by the Council of County Colleges and for use by the Department of Treasury pursuant to New Jersey Statutes Annotated ("N.J.S.A.")
+- (g) Grants receivable represent amounts awarded to, but not yet received by, the College.
+Revenues are recognized as the grants are expended.
+Amounts received from grants which have not yet been earned under the terms of the agreements are recorded as unearned grant revenue in the accompanying statements of net position. - (h) Revenue from State of New Jersey and the County appropriations is recognized in the fiscal years during which the State of New Jersey and the County appropriate the funds to the College. - (i) Accounts receivable are reported at net realizable value.
+Accounts are written off when they are determined to be uncollectible based upon management's assessment of individual accounts.
+The allowance for doubtful accounts is estimated based on the College's historical losses and periodic review of individual accounts. - (j) Auxiliary services expenses include direct and indirect administration and general costs related to their operations. - (k) Chargebacks to other counties represent the amount the College charges the counties in which out-of-county students reside for their portion of the College's operating expenses, as provided by the criteria and procedures specified in the Statement of Auditing and Accounting Standards for County Colleges recommended by the Council of County Colleges and for use by the Department of Treasury pursuant to New Jersey Statutes Annotated ("N.J.S.A.")
 18A:64A-22 and 29. - (l) The College receives appropriations from the State of New Jersey and the County.
 The College is economically dependent on these appropriations to carry on its operations.
 The College is considered a component unit of the County. - (m) Grants and contributions are recorded as unrestricted revenue or restricted net position depending on the absence or existence of any donor restrictions.
-Unconditional grants and contributions are recognized as revenue when the related promise to give is disclosed. - (n) Donor-restricted grants and contributions whose restrictions are satisfied in the same period as funds are recognized are reported as unrestricted support in the statements of revenues, expenses and changes in net position. - (o) The College's policy defines operating activities in the statements of revenues, expenses, and changes in net position as those that serve the College's principal purpose and generally result from exchange transactions such as payments received for services and payments made for the purchase of goods and services.
+Unconditional grants and contributions are recognized as revenue when the related promise to give is disclosed. - (n) Donor-restricted grants and contributions whose restrictions are satisfied in the same period as funds are recognized and are reported as unrestricted support in the statements of revenues, expenses and changes in net position. - (o) The College's policy defines operating activities in the statements of revenues, expenses, and changes in net position as those that serve the College's principal purpose and generally result from exchange transactions such as payments received for services and payments made for the purchase of goods and services.
 Examples include: (1) student tuition and fees, net of scholarship allowances, (2) sales and services of auxiliary services, and (3) most federal, state, and local grants and contracts.
 Nonoperating revenues include activities that have the characteristics of nonexchange transactions, such as operating appropriations from the State of New Jersey and the County, contributions, and investment income.
-Interest expense is reported as a nonoperating expense. - (p) The College is exempt from federal income taxes under Internal Revenue Code Section 115.
-The Foundation is an organization described under Section 501(c)(3) of the Internal Revenue Code ("Code") and therefore is exempt from federal income taxes under 501(a) of the Code. - (q) The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from these estimates.
-Significant estimates and assumptions are required as part of estimating an allowance for doubtful accounts, depreciation, and determining the net pension and OPEB liabilities.
+Interest expense is reported as a nonoperating expense.

-(A Component Unit of the County of Monmouth)

-Notes to Financial Statements (continued)
+(A Component Unit of the County of Monmouth) Notes to Financial Statements (continued) June 30, 2023

-June 30, 2022